dragon5201111/VectorDemo/README.md

-A interactable demo of a few vector operations.
+An interactable demo of a few vector operations.